 Get a Handle on Spending

 Nobody likes to hear it, but the fastest way to save more is to spend less.
-Trimming your lifestyle to one that costs a little less will allow you to save more now, and it will cost you less to maintain your standard of living in retirement.
+Trimming your lifestyle to one that costs a little less will allow you to save more now, and it will cost you less to maintain your standard of living in retirement later.

 You can get a good handle on your spending habits by completing a retirement budget worksheet.

-And don't overlook health insurance costs when you're budgeting.
-Take a close look at your estimated healthcare costs in retirement before you make any permanent plans, particularly if you plan on retiring before you reach Medicare age.
-They can be much more costly than you might expect.
+Don't overlook health insurance costs.
+Take a close look at your estimated healthcare costs in retirement before you make any permanent plans, particularly if you plan on retiring before you reach 65 (Medicare age).
+These costs can be much higher than you might expect.

-The caveat?
-Online content, books, and classes are all great resources but it can still be difficult to determine which advice applies best to your personal situation.
-Again, professional help from a retirement planner or specialist can help guide your decisions.
+Become familiar with retirement accounts and how they change as you reach specific ages.
+Online content, books, and classes are all great resources, but it can still be difficult to determine which advice applies best to your personal situation.
+Professional help from a retirement planner can help guide your decisions.

 Focus on Your Career

-Invest and Save, Don’t Speculate
+Invest and Save Rather Than Speculate

+You have to be able to count on your retirement money being there for you, so now isn't the time to speculate.
 Learn what it means to build a portfolio, then do it.
 Build one that's appropriate for your goals.
 Don't rely on "investment experts" who make unrealistic promises.